WorkOne Centers Open by Appointment

-On-the-Job Training (OJT) is available for eligible new hires who are residents of northeast Indiana.
+On-the-Job Training (OJT), contingent on funding, is available for eligible new hires who are residents of northeast Indiana.
 WorkOne Northeast will pay up to 50 percent of the new hire’s wages for a specified time and assist employers through the OJT process, including helping with the recruitment of employees and the development of training plans.
-Click here for more information about On-the-Job Training
+Click here for more information about OJT.

-Skill-Link is a Northeast Indiana Works program that offers certification-based training tailored to employers’ specific skill needs.
+Skill-Link is a Northeast Indiana Works program that, contigent on funding, offers certification-based training tailored to employers’ specific skill needs.
 Employers select high-potential employees for the training, which promotes talent retention, career pathway development, and in many cases leads to promotions and pay increases.
 WorkOne Northeast assists employers in filling positions left open by the promotion of employees who complete Skill-Link training.
-Click here for more information about Skill-Link
+Click here for more information about Skill-Link training.

 Displaced Worker Assistance